dojo/docs/howto.rst

       }
       </style>

     The HTML snippet simply defines the markup of your code.
-Dojo will then parse the DOM nodes and create the widgets programatically.

       * Programmatic code generation
       * Dom manipulation